Switching nonparametric regression models for multi-curve data: Parameter estimation

-The smoothing parameters, $\lambda_1,\ldots,\lambda_J$, can be chosen by a data driven method or by eye.
-In Section \ref{choice:lambda:rep}, we propose and justify a leave-one-curve out cross-validation (CV) criterion to find the optimal $\lambda_j$'s for the case when $\matr{V}$ is diagonal and use this method in our application.
-However, in our application when we assume a non-diagonal $\matr{V}$ and in our simulations, we choose the $\lambda_j$'s by eye.
+The smoothing parameters, $\lambda_1,\ldots,\lambda_J$, can be chosen by a data driven method or subjectively by visual inspection.
+In Section \ref{choice:lambda:rep}, we propose and justify a leave-one-curve-out cross-validation criterion to find the optimal $\lambda_j$s for the case when $\matr{V}$ is diagonal and use this method in our application.
+In our application, when $\matr{V}$ is based on the nonhomogeneous random intercept model, we choose the smoothing parameters via a ``brute force" leave-one-curve-out method, assuming that $\lambda_1=\lambda_2=\lambda$.
+We use a weighted cross-validation criterion where the weights reflect the uncertainty of the hidden states (see Section 3 of the Supplementary Material).
+In all of our simulation studies, to reduce computation time, we pre-choose the $\lambda_j$s by examining a few data sets and visually ensuring that the estimated functions have the same smoothness and shape as the true curves.

 Let $p(\yrep,\zrep | \theta) $ be the joint distribution of the observed and latent data given $\theta$, also called the complete data distribution.
-The application of the EM algorithm to the replicate case is similar to that in the one realization case in \citet{deSouza2014}.
-It is based on writing
+The application of the EM algorithm to the replicate case is similar to that of the one realization case considered in \citet{deSouza2014}, which is based on writing

+In what follows we present a summary of the E and M steps.
+See Section 1 of the Supplementary Material for details.

 In the E-step we calculate